 Stretching from the majestic icebound peaks and bleak high-altitude deserts of the Andes to the exuberant rainforests and vast savannas of the Amazon basin, Bolivia embraces an astonishing range of landscapes and climates.
-While three centuries of Spanish colonial rule have left their mark on Bolivia's language, religion and architecture, this European influence is essentially no more than a thin veneer overlying indigenous cultural traditions that stretch back long before the conquest..
-Owing to its remoteness, Bolivia remains one of South America's least-visited countries despite its myriad attractions.
-On this tour we visit 5 UNESCO World Heritage Sites and go beyond Lake Titicaca and La Paz.
-We visit the pre-Incan remains at Tiahuanaco and Samaipata; the colonial architecture of Sucre and Potosí; and experience the living heritage of the Jesuit Missions of the Chiquitos.
+While three centuries of Spanish colonial rule have left their mark on Bolivia's language, religion and architecture, this European influence is essentially no more than a thin veneer overlying indigenous cultural traditions that stretch back long before the conquest.
+Due to its remoteness, Bolivia remains one of South America's least-visited countries, despite its myriad attractions.
+On this tour, we explore 5 UNESCO World Heritage Sites and go far beyond Lake Titicaca and La Paz.
+Visit the pre-Incan remains at Tiwanaku and Samaipata, explore the colonial architecture of Sucre and Potosí, experience the living heritage of the Jesuit Missions of the Chiquitos and much more.

 |Includes international air|